itbm/atlas-ui/public/plugins/python/README.md

 ## Features

 1. **Write and Run Python Code**: Write and execute Python code using natural language instructions.
-2. **Code Suggestions**: Receive code suggestions and tips from UnSaged while coding.
+2. **Code Suggestions**: Receive code suggestions and tips from Atlas while coding.
 3. **Debugging Assistance**: Get help identifying and fixing errors in your code.

 ## Installation